-I have mostly taught courses related to macroeconomics and banking, at both the graduate (Ph.D. and MBA) and undergraduate levels.
+I have mostly taught courses related to macroeconomics and banking, both at the graduate (Ph.D. and MBA) and undergraduate levels.

 - International Macroeconomics and Finance (NYU Stern, Fall 2014), Grader for Prof. T. Philippon